Olympus E-PL9 vs Sony RX1R II

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).

 - Ready to shoot: Has an integrated lens, whereas the E-PL9 necessitates an extra lens.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been around for much longer (launched in October 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the E-PL9 comes out slightly ahead of the RX1R II (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (13 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-PL9 and the Sony RX1R II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the E-PL9 or the RX1R II perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.